 Informal Complaint Resolution Process

 Occasions may arise in which a student feels that he or she has a legitimate basis for complaint.
 It is the policy of the university to promptly resolve these complaints.
-Those involved should initially attempt to resolve the matter informally and without the need to establish a record.
+Those involved should initially attempt to resolve the matter informally.
 The informal process for resolution of a complaint is as follows:

 - When a student feels that he or she has a complaint, it should be taken by the student directly to the other party(s) involved.

 - If the student and the other party are unable to resolve the matter or if for any reason the student does not feel at ease in going to the other party, he or she should contact the academic unit head or appropriate director for assistance.
 Unit heads and directors are able to achieve a fair and equitable solution to most problems.
-If the student would rather not discuss the matter with the unit head or director, he or she may choose to go to the college dean, dean of students, vice president for online learning and/or, if deemed necessary, to the vice president of student affairs.
+If the student would rather not discuss the matter with the unit head or director, he or she may choose to go to the college dean or dean of students.

 Formal Complaint Resolution Process

-The associate provost or vice president for online learning will determine the appropriate person in the university to handle the problem and forward the complaint to that person.
-All written student complaints, with their resolutions, will be documented and the records maintained by either the dean of students or the office of the associate vice president for online learning.
+The dean of students will determine the appropriate person in the university to handle the problem and forward the complaint to that person.
+All written student complaints, with their resolutions, will be documented and the records maintained by the dean of students.

 The ombudsman is a university employee appointed by the president to investigate reported complaints, to report findings and to help achieve equitable settlements.
 Students may seek the help of the ombudsman assigned to handle student-based complaints if the student feels that either the informal or formal complaint process has been ineffective.
 The ombudsman should only be contacted after the student has followed the established procedures described above.
 The ombudsman can be found in the president’s office or can be contacted by email to email@example.com.